mattjj/pyhsmm/README.md

 converge than comparable HMM samplers.

-Using my nothing-special i7-920 desktop machine and a NumPy/SciPy built against Intel's MKL BLAS (which generally outperforms ATLAS for vectorized operations) along with the Eigen-backed classes, here's how long the demo iterations took:
+Using my nothing-special i7-920 desktop machine and a NumPy/SciPy built against Intel's MKL along with the Eigen-backed classes, here's how long the demo iterations took:

 ```
 $ python examples/hsmm.py